Christian Aid is committed to protecting your data and your privacy. We aim to ensure that any information you give us is held securely and safely.

 In some situations we may update our supporters, clients and volunteers personal information using other agencies; for example, to check we have a valid and deliverable postal address, or to check if you are on the telephone preference service or fundraising preference service.

-Christian Aid removes personal data from our systems in line with our data retention policy.
+Christian Aid removes personal data from our systems in line with our data retention policy and schedules.
 The length of time each category of data will be retained will vary on how long we need to process it, the reason it is collected, and in line with any statutory requirements.

 After this point the data will either be deleted or rendered anonymous.
 In certain specific situations, for example where a supporter has kindly pledged a legacy to Christian Aid in their will, we will maintain their details up to the time when we need to carry out the legacy administration and communicate effectively with their family.